A qualitative description of the horoboundary of the Teichm\"uller metric: Non density of the Busemann points

 The Thurston compactification can be build in a similar way as the Gardiner--Masur compactification, by using the hyperbolic length of the curves instead of the extremal length.
 Let $\phi$ be the map between $\T(S)$ and $P\R_+^\Curv$ defined by sending $X\in \T(S)$ to the projective vector $[\ell(\alpha,X)]_{\alpha\in \Curv}$.
 The pair $(\phi,\overline{\phi(\T(S))})$ defines a compactification, and the boundary is given by the space of projective measured foliations, denoted $\PMF$.

 As explained by Miyachi \cite{Miyachi}, neither the Thurston nor the horofunction compactification is finer than the other one.
-However, if we restrict to uniquely ergodic foliations we can build a bicontinuous map $\mathcal{G}_x$.
-Following the work of Masur \cite{Masur2}, within the Thurston boundary the set of uniquely ergodic projective foliations has full Lebesgue measure.
-However, we shall now see that the same cannot be true for the corresponding set in the horofunction boundary for any strictly positive measure.
+However, it is possible to get some relation.
+Let $\PMF^{UE}\subset \PMF$ be the set of uniquely ergodic foliations.
+Following the work of Masur \cite{Masur2}, $\PMF^{UE}$ has full Lebesgue measure within $\PMF$.
+Miyachi \cite[Corollary 1]{Miyachi} shows that the mapping $\phi$ on $\T(S)$ can be extended to an homeomorphism $f$ between $\phi(\T(S))\cup \PMF^{UE}$ and $h(\T(S))\cup B_{UE}$ such that for $x\in \T(S)$ we have $f(\phi(x))=h$, where $B_{UE}$ are the Busemann points associated to quadratic differentials whose vertical foliation is uniquely ergodic.
+One might understand this result as stating that the two compactifications are the same almost everywhere with respect to the Lebesgue measure on $\PMF$.
+As we shall see, the same does not follow with respect to any strictly positive measure on the horoboundary.